moby/moby/docs/installation/mac.md

     not the localhost address (0.0.0.0) but is instead the address of the your Docker VM.

-5. Get the address of the `dev` VM.
+5. Get the address of the `default` VM.

-        $ docker-machine ip dev
+        $ docker-machine ip default
         192.168.59.103

 6. Enter the `http://192.168.59.103:49157` address in your browser: